lud77/Factorize/README.md

 where XXXX is the name of the panel's channel and YYYY is the actual message

+--- Refactoring

+- [ ] Rename ComboBox component to something better (SearchBox?
+PanelCreator?
+PanelSelector?)
+- [ ] Extract everything that can be extracted from panel factories

 --- System integration

 - [~] Main menu' commands